djzero81/aws-elastic-beanstalk-gzip/README.md

 # aws-elastic-beanstalk-gzip
-How to add gzip to AWS Elastic Beanstalk.
+How to add gzip to AWS Elastic Beanstalk with Apache.